micahkepe/micahkepe/README.md

 ## 📝 About Me

 🎓 I am a computer science student at **Rice University**, where I am pursuing a B.S. in Computer Science and a Minor in Data Science
+💡 Wide area of interests, from machine learning to fullstack development and more!

 ## 🔧 Languages and Tools